Measure equivalence classification of transvection-free right-angled Artin groups

 Let $\Gamma^c$ be the complement graph of $\Gamma$ (i.e.\ these two graphs have the same vertex set, two vertices in $\Gamma^c$ are adjacent if they are not adjacent in $\Gamma$).
 As $\Gamma$ is not a join, $\Gamma^c$ is connected.
 Let $u_0,v_0$ be two adjacent vertices in $\Gamma^c$.
 For each vertex $v\in \Gamma^c$, let $p_v$ an edge path traveling from $v_0$ to $v$ then back to $v_0$ in $\Gamma^c$.
 Listing consecutive vertices in $p_v$ leads to a word $W_v$ starting with $v_0$ and ending with $v_0$.
 Let $W$ be the product (in any order) of all $W_v$ with $v$ ranging over all vertices of $\Gamma^c$.
 Then the words $W_1=v_0Wu_0$ and $W_2=v^{-1}_0u_0Wu^{-1}_0$ satisfy the above two conditions. \end{proof}

-\begin{rk} Proposition~\ref{prop:kim-koberda} can also be proved by showing that $G_\Gamma$ acts nonelementarily on the graph of parabolic subgroups of $G_\Gamma$ -- having one vertex per proper parabolic subgroup of $G_\Gamma$, where two such subgroups are joined by an edge whenever they have nontrivial intersection -- which turns out to be hyperbolic.
+\begin{rk} Proposition~\ref{prop:kim-koberda} can also be proved by showing that, when $\Gamma$ does not decompose nontrivially as a join, the group $G_\Gamma$ acts nonelementarily on the graph of parabolic subgroups of $G_\Gamma$ -- having one vertex per proper parabolic subgroup of $G_\Gamma$, where two such subgroups are joined by an edge whenever they have nontrivial intersection -- which turns out to be hyperbolic.
 We decided to provide an elementary proof that does not rely on a hyperbolicity statement. \end{rk}